 Road Signs & Traffic Signs in the US: The Definitive Guide

-- Colors and shapes
+- Colors and shapes of traffic signs

-- The most important types of road signs
+- Main types of traffic signs

 Diamond – Warning